 7 In fact, vF&G (p.
 370-371) say that they do not want to simply stipulate indirectness by labeling some propositions as INDIRECT.
 "Instead, we want the evidential signal to emerge from combining the basic ingredients of the semantics of modals."
-They achieve this by defining an indirectly known proposition as one that is not entailed by any single proposition in Direct, but that is entailed by \(\int Direct\).
-While this definition of indirectness is a cut above labeling a proposition "INDIRECT", it relies on another stipulation, namely labeling some propositions as DIRECT.
+They achieve this by defining an indirectly known proposition as one that is not entailed by any single proposition in Direct, but that is entailed by $\bigcap Direct$.
+While this definition of indirectness is a cut above labeling a proposition "INDIRECT", it relies on another stipulation that I am pointing out here, namely labeling some propositions as DIRECT.
 Thus we are still left with an account that, at bottom, stipulates in/directness.